 Since the previous evening the temperature has dropped.
 You can feel in it your bones, not to mention the goose pimples scattered throughout your arms and legs.
 As you heave yourself out of bed your feet hit the cold wooden floor, adding insult to your injury.
 Your breath creates a frozen vapor as you walk over to the furnace.
 You realize that you didn't put enough wood in the stove, as you open the furnace and only see the dying red embers.
 Slowly you put on your boots, jacket, mittens, and walk out into the eerily white darkness of a February West Virginia morning.
 It's been a long winter.
 The fruits and vegetables your family canned during autumn have sustained everyone to this point, but how much longer can they last?
 Deer meat was frequent in November and December, but it's been too cold lately to see any deer.
 Too much snow; the deer aren't able to forage like they usually do.
 The firewood pile keeps getting smaller too.
 At the beginning of the month, you'd figured you had enough to last at least until March.
 But alas, February is cruel, and a family has to stay warm.
 You'll fell a couple of locust trees today, and spend the day chopping wood.
 That is of course after you feed the animals and inspect for any signs of game.

-Many visitors coming to New River Gorge National River have never experienced the harsh realities of subsidence farming.
+Many visitors coming to New River Gorge National Park and Preserve have never experienced the harsh realities of subsidence farming.
 As the colonization of the United States lead to Western Expansion, most immigrants passed right by West Virginia.
 It's not a slight against the area, but simply a reality that a flat crop field in a place like Iowa or Ohio is more suitable for living than a harsh mountainous area such as the Appalachians.
 The people who stayed became mountaineers: tough durable people who lived off the land.
 They didn't thrive, and quite frankly some died.
 But their legacy is living through droughts, harsh winters, and practical starvations, to create farms, then towns, and eventually the State of West Virginia.
-Here at New River Gorge National River you have a chance to visit one of these special homesteads.
+Here at New River Gorge National Park and Preserve you have a chance to visit one of these special homesteads.
 The Trump-Lilly Farm is primarily preserved, and if you're ready, it's ready to take you back to the days of subsistence farming.

 The property title of this building can be traced back to the early 18th century.
 The earliest land owners of this tract of property were probably Samuel L. Hopkins and Alexander Stuart Both of these men were recipients of huge land grants given out during the infancy of the United States.
 The roots of settlement of the Trump-Lilly farm can be tied directly to Peter Davis.
 Davis bought the parcels of land from Alexander Stuart and settled down on the New River between 1810 and 1815.
 In 1850, Davis sold 150 acres to man named William Richmond.
 William Richmond was the patriarch of the Richmond family.
 It was under his stewardship that the Richmond family built a grist mill and established a post office and general store around the area of Richmond Falls.
 (Sandstone Falls today).
 In 1888, Richmond gave the tract of land which is officially Trump-Lilly Farm to his daughter Mary E. (Richmond) Trump.
 The 1880 census reports that Mary Richmond (Trump) was a 28 year old unmarried female.
 It is believed the first homestead on Trump-Lilly farm was built at this time.
 From 1905 to 1912, the farm land was sold various times, until finally Aden J. Lilly purchased the property from the New River Land Company.
 The subsistence farming practices of the Lilly family are what are preserved today by the National Park Service.